hseager/super-benji/README.md

 ### TODO

+- Bugs
+  - Taking damage after boss deafeated and on upgrade screen
+  - Enemies still spawning after boss
 - Items
   - Get a relic from Maggie at the start of the game
     - Increase damage vs lower health
     - Lower damage vs more health
     - Faster projectiles vs slower attack
-  - Actually add Rarity
-    - More rare items
   - Magashot short range
   - New stats
     - Range